 |

-| Between Namen and Dinant the old parts of the eightteenth gardens
+Between Namen and Dinant the old parts of the eightteenth

-of ANNEVOIE go on to be a wonderfull place for garden
+of Annevoie go on to be a wonderfull place for garden

 lovers: numerous water parts with fountains and waterfalls without any